0xD34D/stm32f0-esp32-dump/README.md

-# STM32F0x Protected Firmware Reader with Pi Pico
+# STM32F0x Protected Firmware Reader with ESP32

 This is a proof of concept protected firmware extractor which uses a bus race-condition in SWD readouts.
 For exploiting it you need to avoid "talking too much" with the MCU (like the SWD Probes do) and just get direct to the point.
 Then it's possible to extract a single 32 bit DWORD from the firmware before the protection mechanism triggers.
 The proof of concept needs to control both reset and power for the target device, since the read out protection on SWD requires a power-cycle to be reset.